yuechenbam/yuechenbam.github.io/README.md

 This is a beta version, please consider hosting it on a dynamic server to get the full functionality of diagrams.net.

 If you see the error in other browsers, please use Chrome to open it.

+## Warning

+Please note that this demo tool uses a backend hosted on a non-EU server and therefore your data may be processed on a non-EU server.
+The provision of any personal or confidential information is at the user's own risk.
+The personal registration is optional; non-registered users can use this tool without any limitation of funtionality.

 ## Tutorials